siarw/siarw.github.io/angular-resolution.md

 <img align="center" src="figs/2023/08/theta=1.22_,_fra.png" />
 <!-- \theta=1.22\,\frac{\lambda}{D} -->

 This relation, valid for circular detectors, is also called the **diffraction limit**.
-Incoming lightwaves arriving at different points of the detector interfere with each other in a way that blurs detail on scales smaller than \$\\theta\$.
+Incoming lightwaves arriving at different points of the detector interfere with each other in a way that blurs detail on scales smaller than 𝜃.

-For example, the human eye has a circular aperture with diameter *D*<sub>eye</sub> 0.5 cm and can achieve an angular resolution
+For example, the human eye has a circular aperture with diameter *D*<sub>eye</sub>~0.5 cm and can achieve an angular resolution